-Students learn to collect, analyze, and visualize complex data.
+Students learn to collect, analyze and visualize complex data.
 By using data mining techniques, students turn data into information using tools that incorporate document conversion (ASCII, HTML, XML, XBRL) and software to recognize clustering patterns.
 The end result is a discovery of business intelligence.

-FL 599 Financial Leadership Project (3)
+FL 599 Financial Leadership Project (6)

 Capstone course incorporates various perspectives of the Integrative Core and the Focus Area.
 Requires a real-life project that is approved by the Project Advisor.
-Example projects for this Focus Area include: a proposal for a forensic auditing plan, a data mining project, a strategic plan that includes a risk assessment, or benchmarking to develop action plans.
+Example projects for this Focus Area include: a proposal for a forensic auditing plan, a data mining project, a strategic plan that includes a risk assessment or benchmarking to develop action plans.
+Prerequisite: All other FL and MLD courses.